Achieving Rapid Recovery in an Overload Control for Large-Scale Service Systems: The Time-Varying X Model

-In the call-center settings, if sharing of customers takes place during overloads only, it is reasonable to assume that agents serve the other class customers (the so-called ``shared customers'') at a slower rate than their own designated customers.
-Thus, substantial sharing can reduce the effective service rate of the helping pool.
-To avoid sharing in both directions simultaneously, we enforced the one-way sharing rule described in \S \ref{secIntro}.
-In the time-varying settings considered here, it is clear that the one-way sharing rule may considerably slow the response to a change in the direction of overloads.
+Given that the system is designed so that sharing of customers takes place only during overloads, it is reasonable to assume that agents serve the other class customers (the so-called ``shared customers'') at a slower rate than they serve their own designated customers.
+Thus, substantial sharing is likely to reduce the effective service rate of the helping pool.
+In our previous work we took measures to avoid sharing in both directions simultaneously.
+In particular, we imposed the one-way sharing rule described in \S \ref{secIntro}.
+However, it is evident that the one-way sharing rule may considerably slow the recovery after the overload is over.
 We elaborate in \S \ref{secRelaxOneWay} below.

-To remedy this problem, one can remove the one-way sharing rule altogether and rely solely on the activation thresholds to avoid undesired sharing.
-However, removing that rule can have harmful effects on the system.
-First, there is a need to choose activation thresholds that are higher than if the one-way sharing rule is employed, increasing the time until overloads are detected.
-Moreover, if these thresholds are too large, then some overloads may not be detected at all (recall that abandonment keep the queues from increasing indefinitely.)
-Second, if sharing is taking place in one direction, and then immediately starts in the other direction in response to a switch in the overload, then the combined service capacity of both pools may be reduced significantly, creating a period of severe congestion in both directions.
+To remedy this problem, we could consider removing the one-way sharing rule altogether and rely solely on the activation thresholds to avoid undesired sharing.
+However, removing the one-way sharing rule makes it necessary to increase the activation thresholds substantially, increasing the time until overloads are detected.
+Moreover, if these thresholds are too large, then some overloads may not be detected at all, because abandonment keeps the queues from increasing indefinitely.
+(While there is also a need to increase the activation thresholds in our setting here, that increase is less than would be required if the one-way sharing was completely removed.)
+Moreover, if sharing is taking place in one direction and then immediately starts in the other direction in response to a switch in the overload, then the combined service capacity of both pools may be reduced significantly, creating a period of severe congestion in both directions.
 Hence, it is beneficial to avoid too much simultaneous two-way sharing.
+We again refer to Example 2 in \cite{PW09}.
+Therefore, our new control relaxes the one-way sharing rule by introducing the release thresholds alluded to above.
+We elaborate in the following subsection.